justgook/elm-tiled/README.md

 ## Motivation

-I can not find good library that decodes Tiled data and is up to date, and use Javascript ports was not an option.
+I can not find good library that decodes Tiled data and is up to date, and use JavaScript ports was not an option.

 ## Examples